Looking for an amazing Fuzhou itinerary?

 On your third day in the city, you should visit West Lake Park and the Drum Mountain Scenic Park.
 The first is in the city and the second is a little way out of it.

-You can take a taxi or rideshare to West Lake Park or you can even walk there if your hotel is close enough.
+You could possibly walk to West Lake Park if your hotel is close enough.

 West Lake Park